The Complete Nanny Tax Guide

 Your employee must have a Social Security Number or an Individual Taxpayer Identification Number (ITIN).
 If they are not a U.S. citizen, they must be authorized to work in the country by the Department of Homeland Security.
 Never assume your employee has a Social Security Number and be sure to verify all numbers with the Social Security Administration.

-At the start of their employment, inform your nanny of their payroll tax obligations.
+At the start of their employment, inform your nanny of her payroll tax obligations.
 This way there are no surprises on the first payday.
 Household employees are liable for four key taxes:

 - Social Security (6.2 percent)